mrle0429/Event-Management-System/01-requirements/Ticket/ViewTicketDetails.md

 2. User selects a specific ticket from the list of purchased tickets.
 3. If no details are available (e.g., due to an error), the system displays a message indicating that the ticket details are currently unavailable.

-**Special Requirements:**
-- The system should display all relevant ticket details in a clear and organized manner.
-- The system should be responsive, allowing users to comfortably view the ticket details on different devices.

 **Inclusions:**
 - Display Ticket Details